Post-Money SAFE Explained: Not Debt, Not Equity, Until It Converts (2026)

 Post-Money SAFE Explained: Not Debt, Not Equity, Until It Converts

-The SAFE is the default first-cheque instrument, and the post-money SAFE is the version almost everyone signs — often without modelling what "post-money" does to the founder's ownership.
-It is not debt, not equity until it converts, and the dilution math is where it bites.
-This guide is the mechanic, hedged, because the conversion outcome is document-specific and a counsel question.
+The SAFE is the default first-cheque instrument, and the post-money SAFE is the version almost everyone signs, often without modelling what "post-money" does to the founder's ownership.
+It is not debt, it is not equity until it converts, and the dilution arithmetic is where it bites.
+This article explains the mechanic of the post-money SAFE specifically: where it came from, what "post-money" actually fixes, and how the cap and discount work.
+The conversion outcome is document-specific, so it is hedged and a counsel question.
+For how the SAFE sits next to the other Web3 raise instruments, see SAFE vs SAFT vs token warrant.

-• Not debt (no interest, no maturity) and not equity until a triggering eventpriced round / M&A / IPO.
+• It is not debt (no interest, no maturity) and not equity until a triggering event: a priced round, M&A or IPO.

-• "Post-money" = ownership fixed relative to capitalisation after all SAFE money but before the priced round.
+• "Post-money" means the holder's ownership is fixed relative to the capitalisation measured after all SAFE money but before the priced round.

-• Net effect: stacked SAFEs and the priced round generally dilute founders/option pool, not earlier post-money holders — commonly miscalculated.
+• The net effect is that stacked SAFEs and the priced round generally dilute the founders and the option pool rather than earlier post-money holders, which is commonly miscalculated.

 Where the SAFE came from

 The SAFE (Simple Agreement for Future Equity) was introduced by Y Combinator in late 2013 as a lighter alternative to convertible notes.
 The post-money SAFE is YC's 2018 update and is now the industry-standard form.
-The 2018 change matters specifically because of how ownership is measured at conversion — the "post-money" part.
+The 2018 change matters specifically because of how ownership is measured at conversion, which is the "post-money" part.

 A SAFE is its own instrument: